Thursday, May 5, 2022

 Indiana DNR has been stocking walleye in Monroe for decades.
 Millions of inch-long walleye fingerlings are released annually in hopes enough will survive and eventually grow to meet the 14-inch minimum size required for anglers to keep.
 But fingerlings are an easy snack for predator fish, so the results of the mass stockings have been somewhat marginal.

-So, DNR tweaked its approach by supplementing the annual fingerling stockings with fewer but larger walleye – 6 to 8 inches long.
+So, DNR tweaked its approach by supplementing the annual fingerling stockings with fewer but larger walleye – six-to-eight inches long.
 The switch has given a jump-start to the program.
 The bigger fingerlings are avoiding predation and growing fast enough to reach legal size in about two years.
-DNR research surveys are collecting 10-year-old walleye that are 24 inches long.
+DNR research surveys are collecting 10-year-old walleye that are 24-inches long.

 What’s puzzling is an indifferent angler attitude toward Monroe’s walleye.
 In DNR surveys, anglers consistently rank walleye as the most-preferred stocked fish species, but walleye tumble to sixth place when anglers are asked what they fish for at Monroe.